[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 7-27-2004 by Ord. No. 04-26. Amendments noted where applicable.]

 Renewal.
-Application for renewal shall be made on an annual basis, prior to expiration of the registration, in the same manner as the initial application.
+Application for renewal shall be made on an annual basis, prior to the expiration of the registration, in the same manner as the initial application.
 Applications for renewal shall be made by July 31 on an annual basis.

 Modification during registration period.
 Any modification in the rental facility or any increase in the number of occupants desired to be approved during the term of an existing term of an existing registration shall require a new application or an addendum approved by the Housing Officer, as provided in Subsection C above.
 If the registration is amended to allow an increase in the number of occupants, the amended certificate of registration shall be issued upon compliance with all terms of this chapter and approval by the Borough and payment of any additional fees required.
 If at the time during the term of the registration there is a change in the identity of any one or more of the occupants, the certificate of registration shall immediately become void.